Tips for a Successful Salary Negotiation

 - fair market value for the job you are filling

-- salary range for the job within your organization
+- the salary range for the job within your organization

-- salary range for the job within your geographic area,
+- the salary range for the job within your geographic area,

 - existing economic conditions within your job market, and

 Bottom line?
 How badly do you want and need this candidate?
 If you are too needy, your salary negotiation strategy will quickly turn into a capitulation.
 And, capitulation, paying more than you can afford, paying disproportionately to the pay ranges of your current employees, and paying a new employee salary and benefits outside of your comfort zone, is bad for the employer and bad for the candidate.

 The new employee’s work is scrutinized under a microscope; employer expectations may be way too high.
 Fellow employees may resent the negotiated salary and think of the new employee as a prima donna.

 In a win-win salary negotiation, both employer and employee leave the salary negotiation feeling ready to get started on a long-term, successful relationship.